-5.3 Environmental Inspections and Audits
+5.3.
+Environmental Inspections and Audits

-The Health and Safety Business Partner and Environmental Business Partner conduct periodic inspections and audits that include assessing performance against the following criteria:
+Internal environmental specialists such as the Environmental Business Partner or the Environmental Sustainability Manager conduct periodic inspections and audits that include assessing performance against the following criteria:

-- Compliance with ML,MPL and EPL conditions and other relevant statutory requirements; - Adequacy and effectiveness of the Site environmental management, monitoring, controls and reporting; - Conformance with HSEQMS objectives; - Document management of environmental monitoring data, inductions and training; - Site personnel and contractor's environmental awareness and performance; - Management of community complaints and investigation outcomes; and - A review and revision (if required) of the HSEQMS Standards and procedures for relevancy, adequacy and effectiveness.
+- Compliance with ML, MPL and EPL conditions and other relevant statutory requirements; - Adequacy and effectiveness of the Site environmental management, monitoring, controls and reporting; - Conformance with HSEQMS objectives; - Document management of environmental monitoring data, inductions and training; - Site personnel and contractor's environmental awareness and performance; - Management of community complaints and investigation outcomes; and - A review and revision (if required) of the HSEQMS Standards and procedures for relevancy, adequacy and effectiveness.